Hey there! I’m Austin — a writer, research consultant, and thinker.

 Here is my CV.

-I am also venturing into the budding field of space economics.
-I am hoping to answer big questions concerning conflicts between commercial and scientific interests in the commons of space (e.g., low-earth orbit, planets, etc.).
+I am also working on research that addresses reconciling commercial and scientific interests in the commons of space (e.g., low-earth orbit, planets, etc.).

 Thanks for stopping by.
 If you have any questions or comments, just shout at me.